 Managing Blood Glucose for Optimal Healing

 Keeping blood glucose levels in check is key for healing diabetic foot ulcers (DFUs).
-Research shows that high blood sugar hinders wound healing by affecting the immune system, blood flow, and tissue repair19.
-Uncontrolled diabetes can lead to poor blood flow, slowing down healing and making it hard for nutrients to reach the wound19.
-Also, diabetic neuropathy can reduce feeling in the feet, making healing harder19.
+Research shows that high blood sugar hinders wound healing by affecting the immune system, blood flow, and tissue repair.
+Uncontrolled diabetes can lead to poor blood flow, slowing down healing and making it hard for nutrients to reach the wound.
+Also, diabetic neuropathy can reduce feeling in the feet, making healing harder.

 Managing blood glucose well is vital for better wound healing.
-Studies have found that diet and exercise can directly affect blood sugar, impacting healing20.
-Smoking also raises the risk of blood vessel disease and slows down DFU healing20.
+Studies have found that diet and exercise can directly affect blood sugar, impacting healing.
+Smoking also raises the risk of blood vessel disease and slows down DFU healing.

 Working with an endocrinologist or diabetes specialist can help manage glucose levels for wound healing.
-Research shows that proper wound care, including dressings and medications, can also help heal DFUs21.
+Research shows proper wound care, including dressings and medications, can help heal DFUs.

 Blood Glucose Level | Impact on Wound Healing |